SarahIaquinta/uptake_of_random_rigid_elliptic_particle/README.md

 - display the variation of the adimensional energy with respect to the wrapping degree
 - determine the wrapping phase at equilibrium

-The values of f_list, sampling_points_membrane and sampling_points_circle are expected to be kept unchanged, as they result from convergence studies.
+The values of wrapping_list, sampling_points_membrane and sampling_points_circle are expected to be kept unchanged, as they result from convergence studies.

 To run the code in terminal, execute the command bellow to set the input parameters.